Abdul Rahim Thamby Chik

-Abdul Rahim bin Thamby Chik (عبدالرحيم ثمبي چئ, /ms/; born 10 April 1950) is a Malaysian politician.
+Abdul Rahim bin Thamby Chik (عبدالرحيم ثمبي چئ, /ms/; born 10 April 1949) is a Malaysian politician.
 He was the 6th Chief Minister of Malacca from 1982 to 1994.
 He is a former Youth Chief of the United Malays National Organisation (UMNO), a major component party of Barisan Nasional (BN) coalition.
 He was aligned with Mahathir Mohamad during the 1987 UMNO General Assembly.
-Presently, he is a member and the Division Chief of Alor Gajah of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition and State Chairman of BERSATU of Melaka since January 2025.
+He was a member and the Division Chief of Alor Gajah of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition and State Chairman of BERSATU of Melaka from January 2025 to 2026.
 He is also formerly the Chairman of the Rubber Industry Smallholders Development Authority (RISDA) from 2010 to 2015.
+Presently, he is a member and Vice President of WAWASAN.

 Personal life

 His father, Thamby Chik Abdul Karim, died before his 16th birthday.

 Background

-Rahim married Zabedah Abdullah and the couple have 4 children; Zetty Juyanty, Tutty Rahiza, Petty Diyana and Rahimy.
-Their eldest daughter, Zetty married the former TV3 personality, Kelvin Ong née Zahir Kelvin Ong Abdullah.
+Rahim is married to Puan Sri Zabedah Abdullah and the couple have 4 children; Zetty Juyanty, Tutty Rahiza, Petty Diyana and Rahimy.
+Their eldest daughter, Zetty married the former TV3 personality, Zahir Kelvin Ong Abdullah (né Kelvin Ong), an ethnic Chinese from Kuching, Sarawak.